 One of the biggest precautions that must be taken is if the mother of the baby is a smoker, she must stop smoking immediately to ensure no harm is caused to the baby or herself.
 However, it isn’t as easy and straight forward as that due to how hard it is to just give up.

-In this article, I’ll look at why it’s important to stop smoking during pregnancy, what nicotine replacement therapy options are available and whether it’s safe to vape during pregnancy.
+In this article, I’ll look at why it’s important to stop smoking during pregnancy, what nicotine replacement therapy options are available and whether it’s safe to vape while pregnant.

 Stop smoking immediately

 Smoking is bad for anyone’s health, and especially bad for your baby’s health also so it is recommended you look at ways to stop smoking ASAP.

 When a cigarette is lit, roughly 4000+ different chemicals are created and ingested, with carbon monoxide being one of the main offenders, alongside tar and carcinogens.
 All of these chemicals will be passed down to your baby and could cause serious implications.
 Stopping smoking as soon as possible will begin the process of your body clearing itself of the toxins and tar already stored in your body and will make you feel much better as well as keeping the baby healthy.